Skip to main content

 Fufu

-Smooth, stretchy starchy dough made from pounded cassava (dried), plantains, or taro root.
-Served with light soup, palm butter soup, peanut soup, cassava leaf stew.
-Texture elastic, filling - similar to mashed potatoes but chewier.
-Eaten with hands, breaking off pieces to scoop soup.
-Traditional meal across West Africa, Liberian versions use locally grown cassava, plantains.
+A smooth, stretchy dough pounded from dried cassava, plantain or taro root.
+It goes with light soup, palm butter soup, peanut soup or cassava leaf stew.
+The texture is elastic and filling, a bit like mashed potato but chewier, and you eat it with your hands, pinching off a piece to scoop up the soup.
+Fufu is a staple across West Africa; the Liberian versions use locally grown cassava and plantains.

 Check Rice